 Mission, Vision, & Values

-Life Pacific College is an institution of Biblical higher education that exists for the transformational development of students into leaders prepared to evangelize and disciple the nations and to serve and lead the Body of Christ in general and the Foursquare Church in particular.
+Life Pacific College is an institution of biblical higher education existing for the transformational development of students into leaders prepared to serve God in the Church, the workplace, and the world.

 We believe in biblical truth and affirm the supremacy of Christ in all areas of life.
 These beliefs exist at the core of who we are.